replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ## Discover Specifications and Generate a Support Bundle

-You can discover and use any of the support bundle specifications in your cluster to collect an aggregate support bundle using any of the following methods:
+You can discover and use any of the support bundle specifications in your cluster to collect an aggregate support bundle using any of the following methods.
+You must use the CLI to perform this task.

 - Use secrets to discover specifications: